utah-cs3550-fa24/assignments/study-guide.md

 You should be able to define RPS and give RPS estimates for smaller (10-30 for a `t3.medium`) and larger instances (100-200 for a `c5.large`).
-You should be able to explain what auto-scaling is.
+You should be able to explain AMIs and auto-scaling.